-Statement of accounts and basis of preparation
+Statement of Accounts and Basis of Preparation

-The Statement of Accounts summarise the Council's financial performance during the 2018/2019 year and its financial position as at 31 March 2019.
+The Statement of Accounts summarise the council's financial performance during the 2019/2020 year and its financial position as at 31 March 2020.
 The accounting statements comprise:

-- Comprehensive Income and Expenditure Statement a summary of the resources generated and used over the year. - Movement in Reserves Statement the in-year movement in reserves held - Balance Sheet a summary of assets, liabilities and reserves held at the year end - Cash Flow Statement the inflow and outflow of cash during the year - Collection Fund the level of non-domestic rates and council tax that has been received during the year and the distribution of these funds.
+- Comprehensive Income and Expenditure Statement a summary of the resources generated and used. - Movement in Reserves Statement the in-year movement in reserves held. - Balance Sheet a summary of assets, liabilities, and reserves at the year end. - Cash Flow Statement the inflow and outflow of cash during the year. - Collection Fund the level of non-domestic rates and council tax that has been received during the year and the distribution of these funds.